UNCLASSIFIED (U)

 (3) (U) The Attorney General has consented to the applicant’s applying or reapplying for a visa to the United States.

 c.
-(U) Evidence of Eligibility to Apply for a Waiver: When the court records or statutes leave doubt concerning an applicant’s eligibility for a waiver, you must ensure that complete records and copies of all relevant portions of the statute under which the conviction was obtained are scanned into the case, as well as any available commentary by authorities or prior judicial holdings.
+(U) Evidence of Eligibility to Apply for a Waiver: When the court records or statutes leave doubt concerning an applicant’s eligibility for a waiver, obtain the complete records and copies of all portions of the statute relevant to the conviction, as well as any available commentary by authorities or prior judicial holdings, and scan them into the case.

 d.
 (U) Procedures: See 9 FAM 302.3-2(D)(1) paragraph d.